dillionmegida/thewebfor5/src/pages/p/git/introduction-to-git.md

 So, in Git, multiple developers who are working on one project can each create a branch of their own to hold the features they will be working on.
 Since they all have their branches, the main code will not be affected.
 When they are done with their part, they can merge their branch with the master branch.

-During merging, Git will compare the two branches and start to delete and update lines of code accordingly till it is merged properly.
+During merging, git will compare the two branches thereby deleting and updating the necessary parts.
+It has an algorithm for determining which change is to say, be updated or to be removed.

+Also during merging, there could be **merge conflicts**.
+These occurs in situations where two changes look so right to be true.
+At that point,  the user would have to manually select the correct change.

 Branches are used to avoid releasing bugs directly to software.
 The master branch is usually used as the production branch so it will hold the main source code of the application or site online.
-If the master branch is worked on directly, a lot of mistakes made in development will be visible to users using the software so it advisable to work on branches before merging changes.
+If the master branch is worked on directly, a lot of mistakes made in development will be visible to users using the software so it advisable to work on branches, and test for errors before merging changes.

 It is also advisable to create a develop or development branch.
 This will be the branch that changes get merged to and then the develop gets merged to the master instead of merging with the master branch directly.